MLphile/gesture_based_youtube_control/README.md

 Contains important files for [running the web app](#running-the-web-app).

 ## Usage
-NB: I'm using windows 10.
+NB: I'm using Windows 10.
 ### Installing libraries
 I suggest creating a virtual environment and installing the libraries there.
 ```